EmilioPeJu/panda-yocto-proposal/README.md

 - Req 3: Having a simple test process for development.
 - Req 4: Supporting 3rd party packages.
 - Req 5: The versions between all the packages should always be consistent.
+- Req 6: Last logs must be saved after graceful reboot.
+- Req 7: The first partition should contain a folder called state/ to contain the designs and panda.state.
+- Req 8: Keep `/boot/config.txt`.
+- Req 9: Keep `/boot/authorized_keys`.
+- Req 10: Support Zeroconf networking.
+- Req 11: Keep `/qspi` for MAC address and SSH host keys.
+- Req 12: Keep LED daemon.
+- Req 13: Multiple FPGA flavors can be available.
+The FPGA loader will first check if there is only a flavor (in which case load it unconditionally), else will look for overrides in the boot.txt parameter FPGA_FIRMWARE, if that doesn't exist or it is set to auto, it will auto detect using I2C, if that doesn't work, it will default to the no-fmc flavor.
 - TODO: Maximum size requirement?

 # Proposal